This material (including images) is copyrighted!.

 1 proton+1 neutron in its nucleus instead of just the 1 proton of ordinary hydrogen.
 The

-extra neutron makes deuterium twice as massive as ordinary hydrogen, so the ``heavy water''
+extra neutron makes deuterium twice as massive as ordinary hydrogen, so the "heavy water"

-- The Kamiokande
+- The

-Super-Kamiokande experiment that is
+Super-Kamiokande experiment is

 buried deep underground in Japan.
 The link takes you to the